EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 ## Magic dart

 Actions: 2
 Upcastable: Yes
 Additional Actions: Yes
 Range: Long
 Increases offensive penalty: Yes
 Description: You open yourself to raw arcane and haphazardly fire 3 bolts of arcane mana at your targets.
 You can target each target only once with the darts.
 Each dart deals 1 *Wound* and you don't do any test for it to hit.
 For each additional *Action token* you can hit same target with 1 more dart.
-If you upcast you add 1 dart for each spell level above first.
+For each spell level above 1st you add 1 dart.

 ## Arcane armor